 Affordable Indiana Medigap supplements are essential for managing your health care costs.
 They are small, standardized, private insurance plans.
 They pay for the gaps in Medicare coverage, so you don’t have to.
 Your most significant expense is usually your monthly premium.

 Plan K is one of the cheapest options if you can’t afford a high-deductible plan.
 But this is because it splits the costs of Medicare coverage gaps with you 50/50.
 It helps, but you’ll still have out-of-pocket expenses.

 Plans HDF and HDG are around the same price.
-If you can afford the high out-of-pocket deductible, you can get comprehensive coverage for a highly affordable premium.
+You can get comprehensive coverage for a highly affordable premium if you can afford the high out-of-pocket deductible.
 The only difference is that Plan G does not pay your Part B deductible.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 We know you still have questions, and our Medigap FAQ pages have answers.

 Medicare Part D prescription drug plans

 The only people who don’t need an Indiana Part D drug plan have signed up for one with Medicare Advantage.
 But these plans are relatively simple to purchase and manage.
 And your prescription drug prices will be significantly discounted after meeting your deductible.

 The average annual cost of a Part D drug plan before your benefits kick in is around $671.
 UnitedHealthcare is slightly cheaper than this at $661.
 Yes, the monthly premium is high, but the lower deductible makes it more affordable.

 Humana will cost you $752 in premiums and deductibles before your benefits kick in.
 But they do have a 4-star customer service rating.
 And that $23 monthly premium isn’t unmanageable.